fbpx

 • Bankruptcy search

-• Canal and river search
+• Canal and river search.

-Many of these are less common because they only apply under certain circumstances.
 For example, a canal and river search often only applies if your property backs onto a river or canal, as it is required to check your rights (i.e. relating to fishing or mooring).

 How much do searches cost when buying a house?

 Several different online conveyancing websites suggest that you can expect to pay around £300 as a baseline figure for getting searches completed.
-This number may go higher if you are looking for additional searches to be carried out, beyond the bare minimum.

 The amount you pay will also be impacted by the company you use.
-You should therefore contact several conveyancers for quotations before you decide, and also check their reviews to see how satisfied former customers have been.
+You should therefore contact several conveyancers for quotations before you decide.
+And also check their reviews to see how satisfied former customers have been.

 Can I buy a house without completing searches?